kuzzleio/documentation-old/src/sdk-reference/security/fetch-user.md

 }
 ```

-Retrieves a single stored user using its unique ID.
+Fetches a single stored user using its unique ID.

 ---